Stress-linked pairs of vertices and the generic stress matroid: Applications

 \section{Applications}

-In this section we show how the results of \cref{section:globallylinked} can be applied to various problems in rigidity theory.
-We start by significantly strengthening the main result of \cite{garamvolgyi.jordan_2023}.
-A graph $G$ is \emph{minimally \globrig{d}} if it is \globrig{d} but $G-e$ is not \globrig{d} for every edge $e \in E(G)$.
-In \cite{garamvolgyi.jordan_2023} Jordán and the author proved that a minimally \globrig{d} graph on at least $n \geq d+2$ vertices has at most $n(d+1) - \binom{d+2}{2}$ edges, and that the inequality is strict unless $G$ is the complete graph on $d+2$ vertices.
-We shall now prove that such a sparsity bound holds for every induced subgraph of $G$ on at least $d+2$ vertices.
+In this section we show how our results on stress-linked vertex pairs can be applied to various problems in rigidity theory.
+We start by significantly strengthening the main result of~\cite{garamvolgyi.jordan_2023}.

+A graph $G$ is \emph{minimally \globrig{d}} if it is \globrig{d}, but $G-e$ is not \globrig{d}, for every edge $e \in E(G)$.
+In~\cite{garamvolgyi.jordan_2023}, Jordán and the author proved that a minimally \globrig{d} graph on $n \geq d+2$ vertices has at most $(d+1)n - \binom{d+2}{2}$ edges, and that the inequality is strict unless $G$ is the complete graph on $d+2$ vertices.
+We shall now prove that the same sparsity bound holds for every subgraph of $G$ on at least $d+2$ vertices.
 We will need the following result about the rigidity matroid of \globrig{d} graphs.

-\begin{theorem}\cite[Theorem 3.5]{garamvolgyi.etal_2022} If $G$ is a \globrig{d} graph on at least $d+2$ vertices, then it is $\mathcal{R}_d$-connected. \end{theorem}
+\begin{theorem} (\cite[Theorem 3.5]{garamvolgyi.etal_2022}) If $G$ is a \globrig{d} graph on at least $d+2$ vertices, then it is $\mathcal{R}_d$-connected. \end{theorem}

+The uniform sparsity of minimally globally $d$-rigid graphs follows easily from the following general result.